All Collections

 Updated over a week ago

-Click on Training Elements and select the Studio option to begin, then click on Create Studio Doc and give the content a name.
+To launch Studio, click on Training Elements -> Studio, then click on Create Studio Doc and give the content a name.

 1. Publish Document: This button confirms your changes and applies them to the live instances of the document.
 You will have the option to choose whether users that have already started the content will be affected as well.